hugobytebender/hugobytebender.github.io/README.md

 <h3 align="left">Looking forward to collaborate with people 💡💡💡 </h3>

-- 🤝🤝 I’m looking to collaborate on  **Cloud and DevOps Technologies**
+- 🤝🤝 I’m looking to collaborate on  **Cloud and DevOps Technologies.**

-- 💬 Ask me about **Linux, Amazon Web Services, Google Cloud Platform, Ansible, Terraform, Kubernetes, and Docker**
+- 💬 Ask me about **Linux, Amazon Web Services, Google Cloud Platform, Ansible, Terraform, Kubernetes, and Docker.**

 - 📫 How to reach me **hugo.obandoyaml@outlook.com**